This post may contain affiliate links and I earn from qualifying purchases. For more information, feel free to check out my affiliate disclosure.

 The Inhotim Institute in Brumadinho houses a museum complex with a series of pavilions and galleries featuring works of art and outdoor sculptures of contemporary art.

-And although near the horrible dam disaster that killed around 300 people in Brumadinho, the museum wasn’t affected.
+And although located near the horrible dam disaster of 2019 in Brumadinho, the museum wasn’t affected.

 Concept-wise, Inhotim works in a way that is far from the one urban museums do.